skim477/project-1-group9-nbb/README.md

 ## 3. Usage
     - Examples: Include examples or code snippets to demonstrate how to use your project.
+        1. get Django development server ready
+        2. go to url example: http://127.0.0.1:8000/
+        3. Homepage is view all student page.
+The page contains:
+        - Add student http://127.0.0.1:8000/add/ or nav link
+        - Edit student http://127.0.0.1:8000/edit/1/ or button of each student
+        - delete a student button
+        - more info button
+        - log out button will go to login page
+        - login goes to the main homepage

     - Configuration: Explain any configuration options or settings users might need to know about.
+        - enable to change db information from .env

 ## 4. Features
     - List of Features: Outline the main features and functionalities of your project.